The Books Insiderthe data-driven audiobook guide

 #

-Genre by genre, the single longest title is The Complete Harry Potter Collection (Books 1-7) (Fantasy, 101.8 hrs) and the single shortest is The Rook (Fantasy, 0.5 hrs) — the full per-genre table below.
+Genre by genre, the single longest title is The Complete Harry Potter Collection (Books 1-7) (Fantasy, 101.8 hrs) and the single shortest is The Rook (Fantasy, 0.5 hrs); the full per-genre table is below.

 Every genre spans from novella-length to multi-day epics.